Review the frequently asked questions below for helpful information pertaining to viruses and most antivirus software.

 I do not want to use the recommended software - what are my options?

 You may purchase and install most any vendor's antivirus software on your computer.
 Just remember that you must keep it current for it to function correctly.
 Most vendors do require a regular subscription payment in addition to the original software purchase.

 What are the system requirements for the Lawrence-provided software?

-The software will work with Windows 7 or 8, and most versions of Mac OS X.
+The software will work with Windows 7, 8, 10, and most versions of Mac OS X.

 I use Linux - what should I do about virus protection?

 At this time Lawrence University does not provide antivirus software for Linux systems.
 Due to the lower number of users of these systems and the types of viruses found to date, the threat on these systems is relatively low.
 Nevertheless, if you use Linux, Technology Services advises you do have some type of protection installed.